Blitz3DFASM/Blitz3DFASMSDK/README.md

       cls_color\blue = 64

 Blitz3D works with Types as *dynamic data arrays*, while in assembler structures is necessary to allocate the exact amount of memory for data.

-### (Switch) Select ..
-Case ..
-Default

-This is a rather difficult section for beginner programmers.
-The Select-Case construct in Blitz3d is slightly different from the classic Switch-Case construct like in C++\C#\Java languages.
-In Assembly language, for Switch Case construct is used a jump table:

-           rand [mission], 0, 7   ; random mission number
-           InPrint "Mission %d:", [mission]
-           mov eax,[mission]

-           cmp eax,(case_table_end-case_table)/4 ; 5
-           jae default
-           jmp dword [case_table+eax*4]

-      mission dd 0

-      case_table:
-           dd case_0
-           dd case_1
-           dd case_2
-           dd case_3
-           dd case_4
-      case_table_end:

-      case_1:
-           InPrint "Your mission is to get the plutonium and get out alive!" jmp end_select
-      case_2:
-           InPrint "Your mission is to destroy all enemies!" jmp end_select
-      case_3:
-           InPrint "Your mission is to steal the enemy building plans!" jmp end_select
-      case_4:
-           InPrint "This is final mission!"
-           jmp end_select
-      case_0:
-      default:
-           InPrint "Information about mission %d is not found!", eax
-      end_select:

-This may works much faster than the cmp + jmp chain.
-If use call instead of jmp, then can essentially make a VMT table as in high-level languages.

 ### True